Homotopy Hubbard Trees for post-singularly finite exponential maps: The triod algorithm: determining the graph structure

 If $[\gamma]$ is periodic under the leg map, the ray $g\in[\gamma]$ is unique.
-Stated differently, distinct dynamic rays are not homotopic rel $P(E_\lambda)\cup\infty$. \end{Thm} \begin{proof} It is clear that $[\gamma]$ is periodic under iteration of $\mathcal{L}$ if there is a dynamic ray $g\in[\gamma]$: every dynamic ray landing at a periodic point is periodic as a set, so $[g]=[\gamma]$ is periodic under the leg map.
-The proof of the other direction is essentially the same as the proof of \cite[Theorem 4.11]{B}.
+Stated differently, distinct dynamic rays are not homotopic rel $P(E_\lambda)\cup\infty$. \end{Pro} \begin{proof} It is clear that $[\gamma]$ is periodic under iteration of $\mathcal{L}$ if there is a dynamic ray $g\in[\gamma]$: every dynamic ray landing at a periodic point is periodic as a set, so $[g]=[\gamma]$ is periodic under the leg map.
+The proof of the other direction is essentially the same as the proof of \cite[Theorem~4.11]{B}.
 Every iterate $f:=E_\lambda^{\circ n}$ has the same dynamic rays as $E_\lambda$, so by passing to a suitable iterate $f$ we can assume that $[\gamma]$ is fixed under iteration of the leg map for $f$.
 Applying the leg map to $[\gamma]$ at least twice, we can further assume that $\gamma$ is eventually contained in a single fundamental domain $F_0$ for $f$ for some static partition of $f$.
-One can then prove just as in \cite[Theorem 4.11]{B} that $\gamma$ is homotopic to the dynamic ray $g_{\ad{t}}$ of $f$ with external address $\ad{t}=F_0F_0\ldots$.
+One can then prove just as in \cite[Theorem~4.11]{B} that $\gamma$ is homotopic to the dynamic ray $g_{\ad{t}}$ of $f$ with external address $\ad{t}=F_0 F_0\ldots$.
 If there was a second dynamic ray $g'\in[\gamma]$, it would also have external address $\ad{t}$, contradicting the fact that every external address is the address of at most one ray.
 See \cite{B} for the definition of the terminology and the details of the proof. \end{proof}

-\begin{remark} We are slightly imprecise in the formulation of Theorem \ref{thm:TopRays}: a dynamic ray $g\colon (0,\infty)\to\CC$ landing at $p$ neither contains $p$ nor $\infty$ by Definition \ref{def:DynamicRays}.
+\begin{remark} We are slightly imprecise in the formulation of Proposition~\ref{pro:TopRays}: a dynamic ray $g\colon (0,\infty)\to\CC$ landing at $p$ neither contains $p$ nor $\infty$ by Definition~\ref{def:DynamicRays}.
 When talking about the homotopy class of $g$, we treat it as an arc in $\CC$ containing its endpoints $p$ and $\infty$, so that $g$ becomes a leg at $p$. \end{remark}

-We are going to prove that for every access to a Homotopy Hubbard Tree at a post-singular point there exists a dynamic ray that approaches $H$ through this access and does not intersect $H$ up to homotopy.
+We prove that for every access to a Homotopy Hubbard Tree at a post-singular point there exists a dynamic ray that approaches $H$ through this access and does not intersect $H$ up to homotopy.
 Before stating the theorem, let us formally define what we mean by an access.

 \begin{Def}[Accesses] Let $H$ be a Homotopy Hubbard Tree for $E_\lambda$.
-An \emph{access} to $H$ at $p\in P(E_\lambda)$ is a prime end $A=[\{N_j\}]$ for the pair $(\CC\setminus H, H)$ with impression $\{p\}$ (see \cite[Section 17]{M}).
+An \emph{access} to $H$ at $p\in P(E_\lambda)$ is a prime end $A=[\{N_j\}]$ for the pair $(\CC\setminus H, H)$ with impression $\{p\}$ (see \cite[Section~17]{M}).

 We say that a leg $\gamma\colon [0,1]\to\CC$ \emph{approaches $p$ through $A$} if $\gamma(0)=p$, $\gamma((0,1])\cap H=\emptyset$, and for every $j\in\N$ we have $\gamma(t)\in N_j$ for $t>0$ small enough.